Do Schwartz Higher-Order Values Help Sentence-Level Human Value Detection? A Study of Hierarchical Gating and Calibration: Methodology

 We map predicted probabilities to binary decisions using thresholds tuned on validation and then frozen for test.
 Let $\hat{p}_k(s)$ be the predicted probability for label $k$ and $\hat{y}_k(s)=\mathbb{I}[\hat{p}_k(s)\ge \tau_k]$.

 For supervised encoders (and QLoRA models that output probabilities), we use (i) a fixed global threshold $\tau=0.5$ or (ii) label-wise thresholds $\{\tau_k\}$ from a constrained grid search over $\tau \in \{0.00,0.01,\dots,1.00\}$.
-For each label $k$, we maximize validation recall subject to precision $\ge 0.40$ (ties broken by higher recall).
+For each label $k$, we solve

+This turns threshold selection into a constrained decision rule: under severe imbalance, we preserve a minimum precision floor while maximizing recall, which is often the limiting factor for Macro-$F_1$ on sparse labels.
 For hierarchical models, thresholds are tuned in stage-aware order (\emph{Presence} first, then HO, then values).
 Prompted LLMs output discrete label sets and do not require threshold calibration.